-All of this information was used to determine that a Street Lab is the most effective solution to address the traffic safety issues in the Evansdale neighbourhood.
+All of this information was used to determine that a Street Lab will effectively address the traffic safety issues in the Wild Rose neighbourhood.

-Online and email updates will be shared with those who are subscribed to receive notifications as we move through the next steps of the Street Labs process in Evansdale: Plan, Install and Evaluate.
+Online and email updates will be shared with those who are subscribed to receive notifications as we move through the next steps of the Street Labs process in Wild Rose: Plan, Install and Evaluate.